This content is viewable by Everyone

 Interactive Measurements in Neural Networks with Trojans and Backdoors

-Click here to register for Interactive Measurements in Neural Networks with Trojans and Backdoors
+Click here to watch a recording of Measurements in Neural Networks with Trojans and Backdoors

 Speaker: Peter Bajcsy, Project Lead at the National Institute of Standards and Technology